meilisearch/documentation/reference/features/search_parameters.md

 ### Filtering results `_geoRadius`

-`filter` accepts one special built-in rule when you want to restrict results to a geographic area: `_geoRadius`.
-It requires three parameters:
+If your documents contain `_geo` data, you can use the `_geoRadius` built-in filter rule to filter results according to their their geographic position.

+`_geoRadius` establishes a circular area based on a central point and a radius.
+Results beyond this area will be excluded from your search.
+This filter rule requires three parameters: `lat`, `lng` and `distance_in_meters`.

 ```json
 _geoRadius(lat, lng, distance_in_meters)